JJJ000/knowledge-repo.com/python/str_vs_repr_in_python.kp/knowledge.md

 thumbnail: images/python.png
 created_at: 2023-01-08 00:00:00
 updated_at: 2023-01-08 00:00:00
-tldr: __str__ is used to create a human-readable representation of an object, while __repr__ is used to create a machine-readable representation of an object.
+tldr: "__str__" is used to create a human-readable representation of an object, while "__repr__" is used to create a machine-readable representation of an object.
 ---

 **Contents**